fspinillo/cookbook/recipes/Smoked Mac and Cheese.md

  - Pour Mac n Cheese into container.
  - Spread bread crumb mixture over top of Mac n Cheese to cover.
  - Place pats of butter on top of crumb mixture.

+### Smoker
+Smoking the mac and cheese gives it a really nice meaty taste that you aren't going to get from an oven.
+I made this for Thanksgiving 2012 and a friend, who doesn't eat bacon, was absolutely convinced that there was some in it because that's what I usually smoke in my smoker.

+I prefer to smoke this over a mix of apple and cherry wood as I've found that tastes the best, but you can obviously substitude that for whatever wood you prefer.

- - Smoke at 225°F for one hour.
+Smoke it at 225°F for one hour, or until it looks like it looks in the picture &mdash; nice a brown.

+### Oven
- 	- If you don't have a smoker you could in an oven at the same temp and length, it just won't have that smokey goodness.
+If you don't have a smoker, you can cook this in an oven just fine, it just won't have that meaty and smokey taste that really makes the dish.
+Simply cook it at 350°F for about an hour, or until it's nice and brown on top.